PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Validation

 In Fig.\,\ref{fig: pk-opt-errors}, we show the resulting power spectrum multipoles.
 As expected, no bias is induced by changing $\Si$, however, we find moderate differences in the variances, with the FKP weights leading to $5-10\%$ inflated errors at low-$k$ (particularly for the hexadecapole).
 This has an important conclusion: optimal weights lead to more precise power spectrum measurements.
 That this predominantly affects large-scales and higher-multipoles makes sense since these components are less well approximated by the (shot-noise-dominated) FKP limit.
 Furthermore, the optimal errors are seen to be in good agreement with the predictions from the inverse Fisher matrix, $\F^{-1}$, suggesting that our estimators are close to minimum variance, as desired.
 This is further shown by the correlation structures shown in Fig.\,\ref{fig: pk-opt-cov}; $\F^{-1}$ closely matches the empirical covariance for optimal weights (including the off-diagonal components), but there are significant deviations when using FKP weights.

-Despite the slight gains in signal-to-noise benefits (which would be more pronounced for a survey with lower shot-noise), using optimal weights comes at the expense of increased computational cost.
-Computing the Fisher matrix required $\approx 1.5$ hours per iteration on 4 CPU cores, with the increase due to the need to solve the optimality condition for each power spectrum bin.
-Furthermore, the power spectrum numerators required $40$ seconds per simulation (and 53 FFTs).
+Despite the slight gains in signal-to-noise benefits (which would be more pronounced for a survey with lower shot-noise), using optimal weights comes at the expense of increased computational cost. \resub{Computing the Fisher matrix and shot-noise required $36$ and $0.5$ minutes respectively per iteration on a CPU node}, with the increase due to the need to solve the optimality condition for each power spectrum bin.
+Furthermore, the power spectrum numerators required \resub{$20$} seconds per simulation (and 53 FFTs). \resub{When run on an A100 GPU (after just-in-time compilation), the numerator requires $0.9$ seconds, whilst a single shot-noise and Fisher matrix iteration need $4$ and $120$ seconds respectively}.
 In practice, computation may be expedited by using more efficient conjugate gradient descent solvers (or via less numerical iterations) or using alternative methods to compute $\Si_{\rm opt}$ \citep[e.g.,][]{Munchmeyer:2019kng}.